Skip to main content

 The intermediate guide to template engineering — how to write precise fields, write powerful rules, combine them, and structure a template that produces the note you'd have written.

-Once you've built your first template, the next question is how to get more out of it.
-This guide covers the two levers that do the most work — precise fields and powerful rules — plus the structural choices that tie them together.
+Once you have built your first template, the next step is making it predictable.
+This guide covers the two levers that do the most work: precise fields and clear rules.

 Everything here is still plain text.
-No syntax, no code.
 The skill is in the wording.

 A Vero template is made of three things:

-• Plain text — appears in the final note exactly as written (section headers, boilerplate, sign-offs).
+• Plain text - appears in the final note exactly as written, such as section headers, reusable boilerplate, and sign-offs.

-• [Fields] — square brackets are filled from the transcript, your notes, and uploads.
-If there's no source material, the line disappears.
+• [Fields] - square brackets are filled from the transcript, written context, uploads, attached patient profile, and other available source material.

-• (Rules) — round brackets are instructions Vero follows.
-They never appear in the final note.
+• (Rules) - round brackets are instructions Vero follows.
+They do not appear in the final note.

-• Anything inside [ ] is replaced with real content from the source material.
+• Anything inside [ ] is treated as content Vero should fill from source material.

-• The square brackets themselves never appear in the final note.
+• The square brackets themselves do not appear in the final note.

-• If there's no relevant information for a field, Vero omits the entire line.
+• If there is no relevant information for a field, Vero should omit unsupported content rather than invent it.

 Generic